stationfy/arena-chat-sdk/packages/sdk/README.md

 ### Direct Messages

-When you enable the "Private Messages" option in you chat, members can chat directly with each other.
+When you enable the "Private Messages" option in your chat, members can chat directly with each other.

 To create a private channel with a user start calling the following method with the given options.
 See [types]('https://github.com/stationfy/arena-chat-sdk/tree/feature/sprint95-update-chat-sdk-doc/packages/types')